Key Takeaways

 Opioids, Stimulants, and Gut Dysbiosis

 Other substances, including opioids and stimulants like cocaine and methamphetamine, also disrupt gut microbiota balance.
 Opioids slow digestion and cause constipation, while stimulants alter gut motility and increase stress hormones.
+Over time, drug-induced gut dysbiosis may contribute to:- Weakened immune function, making individuals more prone to infections.

 - Digestive discomfort, leading to nausea, bloating, and irregular bowel movements.